Akira Suzuki: Career

 Today some people see chemistry just as a polluting industry, but that is a mistake ...
 Without it, productivity would drop and we could not enjoy the life we know today.
 If there is pollution, it is because we are releasing harmful substances.
 Obviously, we have to adapt treatment and management regimes and work to develop chemical substances and manufacturing processes that respect the environment.

 In 2014, a Canadian-Chinese student asked for Suzuki's advice: "how can I become a great chemist like you?", Suzuki answered him: "... above all else, you must learn to see through the appearance to perceive the essence."

 Invention without patent

 Suzuki has not obtained a patent on Suzuki reaction technology because he thinks that the research was supported by government funds, therefore coupling technology has become widespread, and many products using this technology have been put into practical use.
 To date, there are more than 6,000 papers and patents related to Suzuki reaction.

 Recognition

+The asteroid 87312 Akirasuzuki was named after Professor Suzuki.